gautamdhameja/substrate-validator-set/readme.md

 ## Run

 Once you have set up the pallet in your node/node-template and everything compiles, follow the steps in [docs/local-network-setup.md](./docs/local-network-setup.md) to run a local network and add validators.
-Also, watch this video to see this in action - https://www.youtube.com/watch?v=lIYxE-tOAdw.

 ## Extensions